 For example, if ‘role A’ is above ‘roles B,’ ‘C,’ and ‘D,’ it will automatically access all the data that the lower roles possess.
 Role hierarchies are also referred to as vertical sharing.

-One drawback of vertical or hierarchy-based sharing is that they depict no meaning for a lateral share.
+One drawback of vertical or hierarchy-based sharing is that it does not convey any meaning for lateral sharing.
 For example, how will you share records owned by a user with other sets of additional users outside of the hierarchy?

 It’s in these instances where sharing settings and rules come into action.
 Sharing rules allow you to share access to records with other users laterally.
 You get two options for record-level access in sharing rules: